Government exploring making employers pay to bring foreign farm workers to the UK

 Currently, a handful of operators are licensed by the Home Office to recruit farm labourers and can issue a certificate of sponsorship that can be used to secure a seasonal worker visa from the Home Office.
 But the workers are left to pay for it and for the cost of travel to the UK.

-The study commissioned by Defra into the ‘Employer Pays Principle’, seen by The Bureau of Investigative Journalism and The Independent, proposes four alternative options to government, which would see recruiters, farms, retailers and consumers bear the costs instead.
+Commissioned by Defra the study into the “Employer Pays Principle”, seen by The Bureau of Investigative Journalism and The Independent, proposes four alternative options to government, which would see recruiters, farms, retailers and consumers bear the costs instead.

 In response to this story, a Defra spokesperson said the government “has no plans to impose the Employer Pays Principle for seasonal workers”, but The Independent understands the government will review the study and consider learnings alongside industry partners.

 In the first proposed model, recruiters would have to cover the costs upfront and would then charge farms higher fees for the service.
-In the second option, recruiters would still cover the costs but they could then apply to a government or industry fund to be reimbursed.
-In the third, the worker would cover their costs, but then be reimbursed on arrival to the UK, and in the fourth, the costs covered by the recruiters would be passed on in full down the supply chain, via farms and supermarkets, to consumers.
+In the second option, recruiters would still cover the costs, but they could then apply to a government or industry fund to be reimbursed.
+In the third, the worker would cover their costs, but then be reimbursed on arrival to the UK.
+In the fourth, the costs covered by the recruiters would be passed on in full down the supply chain, via farms and supermarkets, to consumers.

-The study, written by consultancy Alma Economics, estimates a range of £850-1,500 that would be paid for by employers for each worker on the seasonal workers’ scheme.
+The study, written by consultancy Alma Economics, estimates a range of £850-£1,500 that would be paid by employers for each worker on the seasonal workers’ scheme.

 It also estimates fruit and vegetable growers will face the highest financial cost from options one and three.
 The first model could result in 70 out of 827 farms experiencing losses, compared to 43 in the second proposal, 57 for option three, and zero for the final scheme.

 Consumers would pay between one and three pence per week more for fruit and vegetables picked under the scheme, the research estimates.
-Making the employer pay for the recruitment would cost £43.1 million in total and eliminate debt for 18,200 workers.
+Making the employer pay for the recruitment would cost £43.1m in total and eliminate debt for 18,200 workers.

 The research cites a report which said 70 per cent of workers on the scheme had accrued debt to come to the UK.